delivered/chargify-zendesk/README.md

 Access your Chargify subscription data from within Zendesk.

+## Help Wanted

+This package needs an upgrade to support new vendor API: https://github.com/delivered/chargify-zendesk/issues/9

 ## Installation

 1. [Download the latest app package](https://github.com/delivered/chargify-zendesk/releases/latest) - File will be available in the "Downloads" section and look something like `app-YYYYMMDDHHMMSS.zip`.